 All of this is possible because of our members who volunteer their time and efforts to raise money for coal awareness.
 Membership is FREE, and all are welcome to join the Friends of Coal Ladies Auxiliary.
 Join these hardworking, fun-loving individuals today to learn more about the energy that fuels your life and to make a positive contribution to your society.

 SHOP ONLINE STORE, THE ONLY AUTHORIZED SOURCE FOR FRIENDS OF COAL MERCHANDISE.

-The Friends of Coal petition continues to collect signatures to protect America's coal jobs has now collected more than 9,000 letters of opposition to the rule through our convenient online tool.
+The Friends of Coal petition to protect America's coal jobs has now collected more than 12,500 letters of support through our convenient online tool.

 The online tool allows you to file your comments calling on EPA to rescind its job-killing regulations that are halting the construction of new coal-fired power plants and essentially forcing the closure of existing plants.
 The letters are sent directly to the EPA's official comments e-mail address.
 You have until the close of business on December 1, 2014 to register your comments.
 If you have not already done so, we ask that you visit the online petition and add your support.
 You can do so at: www.friendsofcoal.org/soundoff<http://www.friendsofcoal.org/soundoff.
 Thanks to all those who have already participated.